gnprice/tsflower/README.md

     specifier, `import { Foo, …`.
 We'll need to emit a more direct import of the type.
 (1 error, at `CommonActions`)

-  - On `typeof` of a generic value (generic function, at least) -- including one we turn into a plain type reference to an `import typeof` -- turn a missing type-argument list to an empty one where needed, just as we do for type references.
-(2 errors)

   - Substitute for the default lib's `PromiseLike`.
 (3 errors)

   - Substitute for the default lib's `Extract`.
 (3 errors)